ChulanZhang/ChulanZhang/README.md

 <!-- **ChulanZhang/ChulanZhang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 <!-- Here are some ideas to get you started: -->

 - 😄 I am a Ph.D. student and a Research Assistant in the [Innovatory for Cells and Neural Machines (ICAN)](https://schaterji.io/research/) lab and [Dependable Computing Systems Laboratory (DCSL)](https://engineering.purdue.edu/dcsl/) at Purdue University, advised by Professor [Somali Chaterji](https://schaterji.io/) and Professor [Saurabh Bagchi](https://bagchi.github.io/).
 My research interests include optimizing performance and energy consumption for edge systems.
 Recently, I worked on several research projects that target optimizing the performance and energy efficiency of two technologies: computer vision at the edge and Internet of Things (IoT) networks.
 I love to use my knowledge to solve real-world problems.
 Specifically, I enjoy researching, developing, and deploying cutting-edge intelligent systems around us.
-I hope to optimize such systems' latency/accuracy/energy performance and lead to a sustainable environment.
+I aim to optimize intelligent computer systems' latency/accuracy/energy performance and lead to a sustainable environment.
 - 🔭 I’m looking for an internship position to develop and deploy adaptive and innovative Machine Learning systems in real-world applications.

 [![Pengcheng's GitHub stats](https://github-readme-stats.vercel.app/api?username=ChulanZhang&theme=shades-of-purple)](https://github.com/anuraghazra/github-readme-stats)